-What to Do if You Have Headaches After a Car Accident (And Why You Shouldn’t Ignore Them)
+What to Do If You Have a Headache After a Car Accident (and Why You Shouldn’t Ignore It)

 Are Headaches Common After a Car Accident?

 Many accident victims are shocked to learn that headaches are incredibly common after a car crash.
 While the stress of the incident alone can be enough to trigger a headache, it’s often the force of impact from the accident that causes a head injury.

 When your vehicle is struck by an object, like another moving vehicle, the impact force can cause your skull to collide with other structures inside the car, like the steering wheel or window.

 This could cause severe headaches in the hours or days following the crash.

 Where Does Your Head Hurt Typically After a Car Accident?

 Most commonly, your head will hurt at the point of impact where your skull comes into contact with other structures inside the vehicle.
 For instance, if your head struck the steering wheel and your forehead took the brunt of the damage, you’ll likely feel pain and soreness there.